gildeb/Micropython/pyboard/README.md

 A step counter keeps track of the motor position automatically.

-Each motor speed can be changed "in the fly".
+Each motor speed can be changed "on the fly".

 # The wiring